dgant/PurpleWave/readme.md

 * Igor Dimitrijevic for [BWEM](http://bwem.sourceforge.net/)
 * @JasperGeurtz for the [Java port of BWEM](https://github.com/JavaBWAPI/JBWAPI/tree/develop/src/main/java/bwem)
 * @kovarex and @heinermann for [BWAPI](https://github.com/bwapi/bwapi)
+* @michalsustr and @certicky for [SC-Docker](https://github.com/Games-and-Simulations/sc-docker) and @Bytekeeper for its [BASIL port](https://github.com/basil-ladder/sc-docker/) for powering [PotatoPeeler](https://github.com/dgant/PotatoPeeler)
 * @jabbo16 for configuring PurpleWave's Maven build
 * @davechurchill @certicky @krasi0 @Bytekeeper @bgweber @SonkoMagnus Nathan Roth and the Cognition & Intelligence Lab at Sejong University for hosting Brood War competitions and environments that have given PurpleWave visibility and purpose
 * @chriscoxe for diagnosing and solving technical issues in tournament environments that have affected PurpleWave's ability to compete
-* @jaj22/JohnJ for lots of advice navigating Brood War mechanics
+* @jaj22/JohnJ and Ankmairdor for lots of advice navigating Brood War mechanics
 * @IMP42 @AdakiteSystems and @tscmoo for helping me get BWAPI up and running when I was getting started
 * @tscmoo for [OpenBW](https://github.com/OpenBW/openbw/)
-* NepetaNigra, ChoboSwaggins, @Nitekat, and CH Miner for sharing PurpleWave's games with the world and helping tell our story The community around BWAPI and StarCraft AI is amazing and PurpleWave could not exist without building on the decade of work these folks have done.
+* NepetaNigra, ChoboSwaggins, @Nitekat, and CH Miner for sharing PurpleWave's games with the world and helping tell our story

+The community around BWAPI and StarCraft AI is amazing and PurpleWave could not exist without building on the decade of work these folks have done.

 ## How to build PurpleWave